 De Nederlandsche Bank (Central Bank of The Netherlands):

 Visit the website of the DNB for a full overview and updates on PSD2 arrangements in the Netherlands.
 Provided information includes new services, security & privacy, rights & regulations and supervision - by the DNB, The Netherlands Authority for Financial Markets, Authority for Consumers & Markets and the Dutch Data Protection Authority.

 Visit the website of the Dutch Data Protection Authority for information about explicit consent and other privacy related topics.

-When you require access as a third party service provider to ABN AMRO accounts, you need a PSD2 license from a local competent authority.
-In the Netherlands, this is 'De Nederlandsche Bank' (DNB).
-If you require access to accounts in other countries, you need a license in that country as well.
+When you require access as a third party service provider to ABN AMRO accounts, you need a PSD2 license from a local competent authority and a PSD2 QWAC EIDAS SSL certificate.
+In the Netherlands, the local competent authority is 'De Nederlandsche Bank' (DNB).
+If you require access to accounts in other countries you need a license in that country as well.